La La Love

 "La La Love" is a song by Greek Cypriot singer Ivi Adamou.
-It was chosen to represent Cyprus at the Eurovision Song Contest 2012.
+It represented Cyprus in the Eurovision Song Contest 2012.
 The song was released in Europe on 3 February and in China on 14 April.
 The song was included in the euro edition of her debut studio album, San Ena Oniro (2011).

 Background

-The song was written by Alex Papaconstantinou, Björn Djupström, Alexandra Zakka and Viktor Svensson for the Cypriot national selection for the 2012 Eurovision Song Contest.
+The song was written by Alex Papaconstantinou, Björn Djupström, Alexandra Zakka and Viktor Svensson for the Cypriot national selection for the Eurovision Song Contest 2012.
 The title of the song was revealed in early-December along with the titles of the other two songs.
 The song would be revealed on 9 January during a press conference of CyBC but was later announced that they would also be revealed three days earlier through the Facebook page of MTV.
 On 6 January, the song was revealed along with the promotional video clip.